 If I grab that sweater that clings in all the wrong places and makes me feel lumpy, I know it has no place in my wardrobe, regardless of how much it cost.

 The pieces that you love and wear can then be divided into seasons.
-If you’re short on space, fold and store the items that are ‘out of season’ and fill your wardrobe with seasonally appropriate things.
+If you’re short on space, fold and store the items that are ‘out of season’ and fill your wardrobe with weather-appropriate things.

 - Use the same kind of hanger (never wire) and have them all facing the same way in your wardrobe, that way you won’t be distracted by untidiness and it’ll make staring at your clothes every morning far more pleasing.

 - Ensure your clothes have enough space.
 Overcrowding can lead to humidity and those dreaded moths.
 If you do have a moth problem, head to Lakeland for their ‘Moth Stop’ hangers and sprays; they work a treat!

 - Never store leather in plastic – it needs to breathe!